mxiuwang/git-practice/Scenario_1/Instructions.md

 1. Push changes to `my-fork`, and open a Pull Request (PR) to merge your changes with origin.

 # End Result
-Afterwards, `FileToModify.txt` should look like the following in the origin/master:
+Afterwards, `FileToModify.txt` should look like the following in origin/master:
 ```
 Line 1
 Line 2